There are ways to prevent becoming that annoyed and irritated mom. Or what I like to call Mommy Monster.

 Deep breathing is one of the best and easiest ways to lower stress.
-When you are breathing deeply and slowly, messages are being sent to your brain to relax.
+When you are breathing deeply and slowly, messages are being sent to your brain to calm down and relax.

 In the video, I mentioned that I inhale for 3 seconds and then exhale for 3 seconds.
 Then I worked up to inhaling for 5 seconds and exhaling for 5 seconds.

-Check out episode 19 with Esther to hear more about breathing.
+Check out episode 19 with Esther to hear more about breathing to reduce stress.

 Count to 10